-The rules of administrative appeal against administrative acts are generally arranged by being identifiable by the business through a simple search in the content of laws.
-The latter, despite the differences between them in their formulation, reflect the basic principles on which the review of administrative appeals should be performed.
+ministrative acts are generally arranged by being identifiable by the business through a simple search in the content of laws.
+Despite their differences in their formulation, the latter reflects the basic principles on which the review of administrative appeals should be performed.

-2. In relation to the number of administrative measures imposed by the Inspectorates, the number of administrative appeals within inspectorates is low.
+2. Concerning the number of administrative measures imposed by the inspectorates, the number of administrative appeals within inspectorates is low.